gitlabhq/omnibus-gitlab/doc/development/managing-postgresql-versions.md

    1. `major_version` if necessary

-5. Add the new PostgreSQL version to the full test suite
+1. Add the new PostgreSQL version to the full test suite.
-6. Run a nightly test of the `gitlab-org/gitlab` repo against the new version of PostgreSQL
+1. Run a nightly test of the `gitlab-org/gitlab` repo against the new version of PostgreSQL.
 1. Ensure that the package build includes both versions of PostgreSQL.
-2. For Helm installs, update the default PostgreSQL chart version if the default is changing.
+1. For Helm installs, update the default PostgreSQL chart version if the default is changing.
-4. Update user documentation
+1. Update user documentation.

 ### Testing
 1. GitLab runs on the new version of PostgreSQL